Dash-n-Dave-NLP/Project-Dash/readme.md

 ## Executive Summary

+- We acquired 680 readme files from repositories on Github and removed duplicates and nulls.
+The readme contents were cleaned, tokenized, stemmed, lemmatized, and stopwords were removed.
+The final cleaned and prepared dataset was 600 observations.
+We decided to use five major programming languages: Python, C, C++, HTML, and PHP.
+All other programming languages were grouped into a category called "other."
 - The dataset was split into train, validate, and test using a 60/20/20 split stratefied on language.
-The total number of observations after removing nulls was 600 readme files.
 - We trained and evaluated three models: Decision Tree Classifier, Logistic Regression, and Naive-Bayes Multinomial Classifier.
 For each model we used a Count Vectorizer, Count Vectorizer with bigrams, and a TF-IDF Vectorizer.
 The TF-IDF Vectorizer produced the best overall accuracy in each model.
 - The selected model is a Logistic Regression model using a TF-IDF Vectorizer.
-The model performed at 97 percent accuracy on train, but accuracy dipped to 65 percent on the validate set.
+The model performed at 96 percent accuracy on train, but accuracy dipped to 54 percent on the validate set.
 When model performed at 58 percent accuracy on the test set.
-This is 37 percent above the baseline accuracy, which is 21 percent.
+This is 41 percent above the baseline accuracy, which is 17 percent.

 ## Data Dictionary

 1. repo : the namepath of the repository (string)
-2. language : programming language (string)
+2. language : programming language of the repository (string)
 3. original : readme file (string)
-4. clean : cleaned version of original (string)
+4. clean : basic clean version of original (string)
-5. stemmed : stemmed version of original (string)
+5. stemmed : cleaned and stemmed version of original (string)
-6. lemmatized: lemmatized version of original (string)
+6. lemmatized: cleaned and lemmatized version of original (string)
 7. original_length: number of words in each original observation (int64)
-8. true_clean : cleaned and lemmatized version of original with stopwords removed (string)
+8. true_clean : cleaned and lemmatized version of original with stopwords and non-dictionary words removed (string)

 ## Project Planning